RidleyB/sen/content/_deities/sen/automachus.md

 By attributing their sentience to Automachus, the Warforged have a divine figure who embodies the mysterious leap from mere construct to sentient being, providing them with a meaningful explanation for their unique nature.

-Warforged revere Arcanus Volturis as the mortal conduit through which Automachus's divine essence was channeled.
+Warforged revere Arch-magus Volturis as the mortal conduit through which Automachus's divine essence was channeled.
 They view his dedication and vision as a guiding light, celebrating his achievements in their rituals and lore.
 His name is invoked in ceremonies involving creation and innovation, and his life's work is chronicled in the sacred texts found in temples of Automachus.

 ## Excerpts